ababol/ScaleWS/README.md

 1. Make sure you have [node installed](http://nodejs.org/).

+2. Make sure you have access to a [mongoDB](https://www.mongodb.org/) database.

-2. Install the required node dependencies:
+3. Install the required node dependencies:
 ```shell
 npm install
 ```

+4. (Optional) You can stock the data to a different collection by editing the [config.js](https://github.com/Fedonono/ScaleWS/blob/master/config.js) file, by default the data are stocked in <i>mongodb://localhost/scalews_dev</i>.<br/>
+You can also import [our dumped MongoDB collection](https://github.com/Fedonono/ScaleWS#mongodb-dump).

-3. Launch the Node Server: (it should install the client/bower dependencies automatically)
+5. Launch the Node Server: (it should install the client/bower dependencies automatically)
 ```shell
 grunt dev
 ```

-4. (Optional) You can stock the data to a different collection by editing the [config.js](https://github.com/Fedonono/ScaleWS/blob/master/config.js) file, by default the data are stocked in <i>scalews_dev</i> collection.<br/>
-You can also import [our dumped MongoDB collection](https://github.com/Fedonono/ScaleWS#mongodb-dump).

 ##[How to hack the scale](https://github.com/Fedonono/ScaleWS/blob/master/doc/README.md#how-to-hack-the-scale)